lingtalfi/Light_Kit_BootstrapWidgetLibrary/personal/mydoc/pages/widget-variables-description.md

 - a subtitle
 - a username field
 - a password field
+- an optional remember me field
 - a login button
-- a forgot password link
+- an optional forgot password link